firatkiral/ConnectGraphJava/readme.md

 Getting connected also invalidates node.
 So calling get() method will trigger all invalidated nodes.
 But when we try to evaluate this line we'll get "java.lang.NullPointerException".
-Because in the vectorLengthNode we didn't initialize socket property and returned null that caused this error.
+Because in the vectorLengthNode we didn't initialize slot property and returned null that caused this error.
 ```java
 out = multiplyNode.get();
 ```

-So we set initial value to socket property.
+So we set initial value to slot property.
 Since it's anonymous class, we can reach its properties by getInput method.
 ```java
 vectorLengthNode.getInput(0).set(new Vector3(1,2,3));